 Here’s Why: Breathing through alternate nostrils balances the right and left brain hemispheres, and also the nervous systems.
-This will gear the body up for rest and relaxation, and helps to put us to sleep much quicker than we otherwise would!
+This will gear the Healthy Body up for rest and relaxation, and helps to put us to sleep much quicker than we otherwise would!

 Keep a journal around that you can record all of your anxious and especially negative thoughts in.
 Over time you have an anxious thought, simply write it down in the journal and focus on the positive side of that same situation, or the potential of the positive side, if the positive side is just too hard to reach at the time.